natansevero/100-days-of-code-r1/README.md

 ### R1D33

 I created the components: header, menu, sideMenu and footer.
 I defined too the Routes for Dashboard and BillingCycle components of the Billing Cycle application

+### R1D34/D35

+I configured the Redux in my Billing Cycle application and created new components to tabs